Boxing career of Muhammad Ali: Boxing style

 Darrell Foster, who trained Will Smith for the movie Ali, said: "Ali's signature punches were the left jab and the overhand right.
 But there were at least six different ways Ali used to jab.
 One was a jab that Ali called the 'snake lick', like cobra striking that comes from the floor almost, really low down.
 Then there was Ali's rapid-fire jab—three to five jabs in succession rapidly fired at his opponents' eyes to create a blur in [the latter's] face so he wouldn't be able to see [Ali's] right hand coming behind it."

 Footwork

-An unconventional "dancing" style of footwork was popularized by Ali in the 1960s.
+An unconventional "dancing" style of footwork was popularized by Ali in 1961.
 He moved side to side, and forward and back, while bouncing on the balls of his feet and dancing around his opponents.
 This allowed him to quickly move to wherever he wanted in the ring.
 He also occasionally shuffled his feet back and forth quickly, confusing his opponents before landing a blow, a move called the Ali shuffle.
 His unconventional footwork was referred to as the "dancing legs" at the time.

 Ali's footwork notably influenced martial artist and actor Bruce Lee, who studied Ali's footwork and incorporated it into his own Jeet Kune Do style of hybrid martial arts in the 1960s.